 Around the UK, there are many young carers' projects and groups that can give you support and help from other young carers.
 Some have websites where you can get in touch with each other.

 See below for a list of organisations and websites that can help you.

 Information for young carers

 A children's charity that runs young carers projects across the UK.
-As well as advice and support there are social events and the chance to meet other carers.
+As well as advice and support you can go to social events and have the chance to meet other carers.

 NHS website that offers a free confidential helpline, SMS (text) service, online adviser, and email advice.
 There is information on young carers’ rights, and advice on looking after a parent.

 Free and confidential 24-hour helpline for children and young people, plus online counselling service.

 This organisation offers a confidential 24-hour helpline where you can talk about your feelings or what’s going on in your life.
 Or you can speak to a volunteer in person at one of 200 branches in the UK or Ireland.